onap/archived-portal/ecomp-portal-BE-os/README.md

 - [Portal-168] CVE-2015-0254 JSTL-Upgrade to 1.2.3+
 - [Portal-155] Review security issues: portal
 - [Portal-19] Removed the ecomp keyword from the license text
+- [Portal-256] Fix to make the userRole dynamic on Users modal popup
 - [Portal-241] To reteieve roles on Users page for sdk(external app)
-- [Portal-220] Fix to delete a portal admin
+- [Portal-220] Fix to delete a portal admin, removed the OS test case
-- [Portal-256] Fix to make the userRole dynamic on Users modal popup
+- [Portal-248] Id value fix in in Add App Account Management modal
 - [Portal-211] High memory Usage by Portal, SDK, Cassandra

 Version 1.1.0 (Amsterdam), November 2017